bigpipe/bigpipe/README.md

 The library makes use the `debug` module and has all it's internals namespaced to `bigpipe:`.
 These debug messages can be trigged by starting your application with the `DEBUG=` env variable.
-In order to filter out all messages except bigpipe's message run your server with the following command:
+In order to filter out all messages except BigPipe's message run your server with the following command:

 ```bash
 DEBUG=bigpipe:* node <server.js>